Module Mirage

 val happy_eyeballs : happy_eyeballs typ

-generic_happy_eyeballs stackv4v6 dns_client creates a new happy-eyeballs value which is able to resolve and connect to a remote host and allocate finally a connected flow from the given network implementation stackv4v6.
+generic_happy_eyeballs stackv4v6 creates a new happy-eyeballs value which is able to connect to a remote host and allocate finally a connected flow from the given network implementation stackv4v6.
+However, if you want to resolve (DNS resolution) & connect to a remote host, you must complete your unikernel with a generic_dns_client which upgrade the happy-eyeballs stack with a DNS resolution stack.

 This device has several optional arguments of keys for timeouts specified in nanoseconds.